Haftamu-Hailu/Web_Scrapy/README.md

 ![](movierating.PNG)

 ## Challenges
-Unable to send live data from Pycharm to Elastic cloud.
+**Problem**:Unable to send live data from Pycharm to Elastic cloud.
 Though we configured the enviromental variables correctly we continously get the following error.
 ![](error.png)
+**solution**:  We forced to use local installation of Elastic stack